magnesiumlabs/lasco/src/contrast/README.md

 # Contrast

-Utilities for applying contrast of an element.
+Utilities for applying contrast to an element.

 ## Usage